snsn3/policy-briefer/README.md

-# Canadian Policy Expert
+# Policy Expert
-This is a model being developped by researchers in the area of Canadian policy analysis.
+This is a model being developped to test AI's capabilities in policy briefing.
 Check back later to learn more.